Notebook / Infrastructure / 004

 FastAPIInstrumentor().instrument_app(app)

-Unlike Spring Boot, the Python exporter uses gRPC on port 4317 (not HTTP on 4318).
-The OTEL Collector accepts both; the application does not need to know which other services use which transport.
+Unlike Spring Boot, the Python exporter uses gRPC on port 4317.
+The OTEL Collector accepts both; services don’t need to align on transport.

 import structlog